rmingon/esp32-lora/readme.md

 }
 ```

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
 Feel free to submit issues or pull requests for improvements and bug fixes.

-## Contact
-For inquiries, reach out via GitHub Issues or email `your-email@example.com`.

 ---
 Happy coding! 🚀